Jefferson Davis Highway: End of the auto trails

 By the mid-1920s, the informal system of national auto trails had grown cumbersome, and the federal government imposed a numbering system on the nation's highways, using even numbers for east–west routes and odd numbers for north–south routes.
 Rather than using a single number for each auto trail, sections of each trail were given different numerical designations.
-However, the UDC petitioned the U.S. Bureau of Public Roads to designate the Jefferson Davis as a national highway with a single number.
+The UDC petitioned the U.S. Bureau of Public Roads to designate the Jefferson Davis as a national highway with a single number.
 The Bureau's reply casts doubt on whether or not the JDMH ever really existed as a transcontinental highway: